 Iranian food culture is an interesting and attractive part of their cultural relations.
 In Iran, food and tablecloth are very respected.
-In Iranian food culture, it believed that food is God's blessing.
+In Iranian food culture, it is believed that food is God's blessing.
 Thus, disrespect to food is equal to its creator.
-A tablecloth is a place that families meet each other 3 times a day with direct communication, thus it is very valuable in Persian food culture.
+A tablecloth is a place where families meet each other 3 times a day with direct communication, thus it is very valuable in Persian food culture.
 Also, eating alone is a kind of disrespect to family members and a sign of poor communication.
-It considers as a family.
+It considers a family.

--Iranian cuisine based on traditional medicine
+-Iranian cuisine is based on traditional medicine

 Iranians are good and experienced cooks.
 Their food diversity is high, and use the most valuable and well materials to cook different traditional food.
 Iranian traditional medicine, which is part of the Iranian food culture, all foods are naturally divided into 4 categories: wet, dry, hot, and cold.
 Accordingly, Iranians believe that they should have a balance in the consumption of various foods.
 Otherwise, the body and the soul will suffer from illness and disease.

-Foods that balance each other's nature called moderators.
+Foods that balance each other's nature are called moderators.
 This is very important in Iranian cuisine, and traditional foods consume by their own modifiers.
-For example, in traditional Iranian medicine, rice has a cold nature, and vegetables such as mint, leek, tarragon, and basil, etc., have a warm nature.
+For example, in traditional Iranian medicine, rice has a cold nature, and vegetables such as mint, leek, tarragon, basil, etc., have a warm nature.
 Thus, a basket of different vegetables with a warm nature is often seen on the Iranian tablecloth.
 It is an integral part of Iranian food culture.

 Thus, a basket of different vegetables with a warm nature is often seen on the Iranian tablecloth.
 It is an integral part of Iranian food culture.
 In the Persian language, the equivalent of "Bon appétit" is "Nooshe Jan", and that says a lot about what Iranian cuisine is: it rather means "may it nourish your soul".
-Thus, inherited from ancient traditions, the art of cooking in Iran follows the rules of hot and cold natures of the ingredients.
+Thus, inherited from ancient traditions, the art of cooking in Iran follows the rules of the hot and cold nature of the ingredients.
 Not only does it provide good taste but it also keeps an eye on the benefits for the body.

 Based on the teaching of Avicenna, all the ingredients have a cold or hot character.
 It does not refer to the temperature of the food itself, but to its properties and how it increases or decreases the metabolism.
 The idea is to keep a balance, by combining cold ingredients with hot ingredients, like eggplant (cold) with nuts (hot), or by consuming warmer affections of nature to address a health problem. cold nature.
 The advantages of such associations have been proven and, in addition, have extended to all dishes of Iranian cuisine.

 In the Iranian food culture, some foods are prohibited and generally have no place in traditional food etiquette.
-The Pork and all its products are prohibited due to religious reasons.
+Pork and all its products are prohibited due to religious reasons.
 Also, all kinds of alcoholic beverages are banned in Iran.